COOK COUNTY E-FILING GUIDELINES

 The scheduling of motions is dependent upon real-time calls into the Cook County CMS (Case Management System).
 This capability is only available from 8:30am to 11:59pm Central Time on court business days.

-To submit your filing, you may select the Return Date Not Applicable option.
-To schedule a hearing, you may come back later (as long as your filing status is still Pending), you may open your filing and use the Schedule a Hearing Date link at a later time.
+Once you submit your filing, you schedule a hearing date from the dates the court provides.
+If the court doesn't provide any, you may come back to the filing later (as long as your filing status is still Pending), and use the Schedule a Hearing Date link to request the date.